ksikka/readingblog/contents/articles/01-berkeley-db/index.md

 This is slower than writes to sequential pages on hard disk drives.
-Thus, as a **performance optimization**, BDB will avoid flushing pages to disk immediately, and will instead write out what changed in a sequntial manner to a **log database**.
+Thus, as a **performance optimization**, BDB will avoid flushing pages to disk immediately, and will instead write out what changed in a sequential manner to a **log database**.

 There's a risk that the process goes down before the